Fort Alden |

 (1778 - 1783), Schoharie County

 Old Stone Fort (2), Schoharie, built in 1772 as the Reformed Dutch Church.
 It was stockaded with two blockhouses in 1777-78.
 It was also known as Lower Fort.
 Attacked by the British in October 1780, but held.
 The stockade was removed in 1785 and the building continued service as a church until 1844 when it was replaced by the present Reformed Church.
-In 1857 the former fort was sold to the state for $800.
+In 1857 the former church was sold to the state for $800.
 Through the Civil War and until 1873, it was used as a local armory.
 Then it was given to the county for historical use.
 Admission fee to the museum.
+FORT WIKI

 Middle Fort, Middleburgh, a stockade similar to the fort in Schoharie, enclosing a settlers' (Becker) stone house and barn, and troop barracks.
 Built in August 1777, the first of the three.
 It became the Patriot headquarters of the Schoharie District.
-Also known as Fort Defiance.
+Also known as Fort Defiance (2).
 Attacked by the British in October 1780.
 Located north of town.

 Fort Castel